cloudera/flink-tutorials/flink-stateful-tutorial/README.md

          .filter(new SummaryAlertingCondition(params));
 ```

-By using the standard windowing API we can transparently switch between event and processing time by setting the TimeCharacteristics on the StreamExecutionEnvironment.
+By using the standard windowing API we can transparently switch between event and processing time by setting the `TimeCharacteristics` on the `StreamExecutionEnvironment`.

 ## Testing and validating our pipeline <a name="testing"></a>